 10.1.2. for a period of 12 months from the date of delivery of the Products or end date of the Services, (except with the prior written consent of H.E) directly or indirectly solicit or entice away (or attempt to solicit or entice away) from the employment or engagement of H.E any employee, worker, consultant, associate or other person involved in the delivery of any Products or Services ordered under this Agreement; nor

 10.1.3. at any stage solicit similar Products or Services, as it has in the past received from H.E, from an employee or former employee of H.E via a private arrangement with that employee.

-10.3.
+10.2.
 If the Customer commits a breach of clauses 10.1, it shall, without prejudice to any other rights or remedies of H.E, on demand, pay to H.E a sum equal to either three months’ basic salary payable by H.E to that employee or worker, or five times the Price for the Product or Services in the case of a consultant or associate plus the recruitment costs incurred by H.E in replacing such person.

-10.4.
-To help the Trust safeguard its intellectual property, the Customer shall immediately inform the Trust should they be approached by former Trust employees offering to provide Products or Services which the Trust provides.
+10.3.
+To help H.E safeguard its intellectual property, the Customer shall immediately inform H.E should they be approached by former H.E employees or workers offering to provide Products or Services which H.E provides.

 11.1.
 The Parties shall keep confidential all information pertaining to the Products and Services and this Agreement, unless otherwise agreed.

 11.2.
 All information processed under this Agreement shall be dealt with in accordance with the Data Protection Terms and Conditions, the common law duty of confidentiality, any guidance from the Information Commissioner’s Office on information sharing, the Data Protection Act 2018, the General Data Protection Regulation and the Freedom of Information Act 2000 where applicable.

 12. Health and Safety